sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always use `503 Service Unavailable` when the server is temporarily unable to handle the request, often due to maintenance or overloading.
+### Always use `503 Service Unavailable` when the server is temporarily unable to handle the request, often due to maintenance or overloading
 Use the `503 Service Unavailable` status code to indicate that the server is temporarily unable to handle the request due to maintenance, overloading, or other temporary conditions.
 This informs the client that the server is currently unavailable and that the request should be retried at a later time.
 It is typically used when the server needs to